DuyguA/DuyguA.github.io/ChatbotIntro.md

 Even in such a short converstaion fragment, there are multiple issues to be solved:

 - What is the answer to the first question?
 I mean, bot **has to** have some knowledge about products.
-- At 3rd line, human brain resolves that `conditions/der Zins` belong to the `Mastercard`.
+- At 3rd line, human brain resolves that `conditions/der Zins/faiz oranı` belong to the `Mastercard`.
 Nobody would write `what are the conditions for the Mastercard?` , even `what is` part is skipped in German version.
 Here there are 2 problems:

 - In German version, there's **no** decent question with a **wh-word**.
 Even though it's a **wh-question** obviously,